This is a re-draft of a poem; it is one continuous poem, but I have broken it in three parts for easier posting.

 a god himself, is Loki.
 He warned the gods of men;

-they steal the right of gods; they take and rape and cheat
+they steal the right of gods; they take, they rape, they cheat;

-But gods did never heed the father of the flame,
+The gods would never heed the father of the flame;

 by counsels sent from Odin.
 Thus he, with cunning way,

 conceived alone a war between himself and all

 who stood against his word; a war none knew but he.

 The citadel of gods was once unringed by wall;

 it trusted to the hearts of those who dwelled within.

 But as the gods had grown in power in the worlds,

 as giants fled in fear from rumbling thunder's might,